dforsber/duckdb-kton-extension/README.md

 > Proof that you can write text file table scanner function with the help of AI in less than an evening.

-**DISCLAIMER: This extension is not product proofed and probably crashes with invalid formatted data.
-Example data is not provided because we don't have anonymized example yet.**
+**DISCLAIMER: This extension is not product proofed and probably crashes with invalid formatted data.**

 ## Building the Extension